-- Disease, war, and natural disaster have claimed more lives than I can count, and we can’t agree on what to do about it if anything.
+- Disease, war, and natural disaster have claimed more lives than I can count, and we can’t agree on what to do about it if anything

 My next few posts will be exploring Choice #3 from my book, DIY Conflict Resolution: Seven Choices and Five Actions of a Master: Forgive the world for having and creating conflicts.

-I’ll be releasing what’s still there in my conflicts with my birth circumstances, natural disasters, and hateful or hostile people.
+I’ll be discussing what’s still there in conflicts with my birth circumstances, natural disasters, and hateful or hostile people.
 I am committed to being free from these conflicts and invite you to get free with me.